newville/wxmplot/doc/comparisons.rst

 amount of boiler-plate code which would be painful for one-off scripts.

 Comparison with Plotly
 ===============================

 The Plotly library includes a Python interface (https://plotly.com/python/) that is very good and renders interactive plots into a web browser.
 This is very useful for web-based applications and gives good looking and interactive plots into a local browser.
+To be clear, I have uses plotly for multiple web apps.
 Then again, getting information back from the web-browser to an application or script is somewhat challenging.

 Many of the Plotly examples make assumptions about using Pandas dataframes, and makes working with lists and arrays a bit more complicated.
 For a